 Upon graduation, you will be prepared to assess, diagnose, and treat communication and swallowing disorders in children and adults with innovative clinical work and evidence-based practice.

-Online SLP Admissions
+Online CSD Graduate Program Admissions

 If you do not have a bachelor’s degree in CSD, you may have to take leveling courses before beginning the graduate-level courses.